basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 )
 ```

-This is exactly why studying implementations matters—not just the algorithms, but the tiny details that make them work.
+This is exactly why reading the source code matters—not just the algorithms, but the tiny details that make them work.

 ## 7. Why building this was necessary